-These recipes will be based on Potatoes, Milk, Flour, Eggs, and Kale.
-(Honorable mention to Pinto Beans and Carrots)
+The recipes in this article will be based on Potatoes, Milk, Flour, Eggs, and Kale.
+(Honorable mention to Beans and Carrots)

 Note- Some recipes have additional foods (IE- oils, sugars, spices) that can be added for flavor.
 It may be best to consider spending 1-2$/week on ‘flavor’.

 This recipe is for 2 people, but we double it for leftovers.

 For the roux, add the Roux ingredients to a pan and cook over low-medium heat for ~5 minutes, stirring often.
 Don’t let it burn, it’s easy to do.
 Add the rest of the soup ingredients to the pan, heat until boiling and cook for ~20 minutes stirring occasionally.